fluent/diagtool/README.md

 # Fluentd Diagnostic Tool

-The diagtool enable users to automate the date collection which is required for trouble shooting.
-The data collected by diagtool include the configuration and log files of the td-agent and diagnostic information of operating system such as network and memory status and stats.
-In some cases, configuration and log files contains the security sensitive information, such as IP addresses and Hostname.
-The diagtool also provides the functions to generate mask on IP addresses, Hostname(in FQDN style) and user defined keywords described in the collected data.
+The diagtool enables users to automate the date collection which is required for troubleshooting.
+The data collected by diagtool include the configuration and log files of the td-agent and diagnostic information from an operating system such as network and memory status and stats.
+In some cases, configuration and log files contain security sensitive information, such as IP addresses and Hostname.
+The diagtool also provides the functions to generate masks on IP addresses, Hostname(in FQDN style) and user defined keywords described in the collected data.
 The scope of data collection:
 - TD Agent information
   - configuration files (*)